Really? Fat people keep getting fatter - AI Wrote This

 AI Text Generation can be dangerous to society, or just a very good way to kill productivity.

-It took me a few minutes to generate and edit most of the above using GPT-2 model (text-generating AI which its creator claimed was too dangerous to release to public a few months ago) and I have not checked any of the facts and figures.
+I have not checked any of the facts and figures.
+It took me a few minutes to generate and edit most of the above using GPT-2 model back in 2019, way back when it was still living up to the “open” part of OpenAI.
+GPT-3 was launched as closed source a year or so later and then new the world is paying for using ChatGPT.
+We have been worrying about generative AI since 2019, (text-generating AI which its creator claimed was too dangerous to release to public a few months ago).
 But it is a good illustration of how dangerous AI can be.

 What’s if these baseless articles are generated to a 1000:1 ratio and even Google can’t tell if they were generated or not?
 Will “a lie repeated a thousand times becomes truth”, how about a million times?
 Will it bring down Google’s pagerank and stop people from using search engines if the accuracy of search results drop significantly?
 On the other side, can Facebook and Amazon use more meaningless content to engage with you and sell more ads or products?